RaiderHQ/ruby_raider/README.md

 Commands:
   raider browser [BROWSER]         # Sets the default browser for a project

+  raider browser_options [OPTIONS]  # Sets the browser options for the project

   raider feature [FEATURE_NAME]    # Creates a new feature

   raider help [COMMAND]            # Describes available commands or one specific command